Wolfgang Ziegler (Austria)

 The Chorus Inside International Choral Federation secretary office provides all the necessary technical support for anything the federation needs.

-The International Choral Conductors Federation is the first international federation that brings together choir conductors from all over the world in a unique and solid body.
+The International Choral Conductors Federation is the international federation that brings together choir conductors from all over the world in a unique and solid body.